 WELCOME TO EXECUTIVE SPINE SURGERY Executive Spine Surgery takes a multidisciplinary approach to spinal disorders combining the best of conservative and operative treatment.
 We offer a full range of surgical treatments and every effort is made to provide our customers…

 People are looking for alternatives to traditional open spine surgery.
-They witnessed friends and family who underwent unsuccessful back surgeries leaving them the same or at times worse, often requiring more pain medicine then before surgery.
+They witnessed friends and family who underwent unsuccessful back surgeries leaving them the same or at times worse, often requiring more pain medicine than before surgery.
 This unhappiness with open back surgery led patients to demand alternative treatments.
-Doctors and scientists researched and developed new techniques and technologies to perform back surgery safer, better and more effectively.
+Doctors and scientists researched and developed new techniques and technologies to perform back surgery more safely, better, and more effectively.
 This required better visualization of spinal structures and less collateral tissue destruction to the body.

 Initially, spine surgery was done with the naked eye.
 Skin incisions had to be large to allow enough light to reach the surgery site.
 Furthermore, the re-tractors and spinal surgical instruments were very large, further necessitating a large incision.

 This changed with the adoption of the operating microscope.
 The microscope magnified and shined bright light down to the surgical site illuminating critical structures.
 This was an important step forward since it allowed the incision to be slightly smaller yet still exposing large areas of the spine.
 To visualize this, tThink of the operative site as an “upside down triangle”: the base was the skin incision and the apex was the spine.